Meet the Kentucky Derby horses running in the 2026 race

 2026 Kentucky Derby horses and odds

 The field for the 1 1/4-mile Derby has been capped at 20 horses since 1975.
-For the 2026 Derby, Renegade, with 4-1 odds, was picked as the morning-line favorite last Saturday by Nick Tammaro, the oddsmaker at Churchill Downs Racetrack, the home of the Derby.
+Saturday morning's scratch of The Puma reduced the field for the 2026 Derby to 19.
+Renegade, with 4-1 odds, was picked as the morning-line favorite last Saturday by Nick Tammaro, the oddsmaker at Churchill Downs Racetrack, the home of the Derby.

 The odds will change as bettors make their wagers ahead of Saturday's Derby, the 12th race of the day at Churchill Downs with an approximate post time of 6:57 p.m.
 ET.

-Since Saturday's post-position draw, two horses have scratched from the race — No. 20 Fulleffort and No. 13 Silent Tactic — allowing for two others to draw into the field.
+Since last week's post-position draw, a total of four horses have scratched from the race: No. 20 Fulleffort, No. 5 Right to Party, No. 13 Silent Tactic and No. 9 The Puma.
+Three of the scratches happened early enough for three other horses to draw into the field.
 Here's a list of the horses racing in the Derby in order by post position with their morning-line odds:

 - 1. Renegade, 4-1